 Like a meteor crashing through the sky, diagonally canted quad headlights were a styling trend that shone brightly and then burned out quickly.
 Let’s take a look at this short-lived fad.

 In the US in the 1950s, automotive lighting was governed by a patchwork of state regulations and industry standards.
 Starting in 1957, most (but not all) states permitted the use of separate low and high beam bulbs.
 However, because they were not universally permitted, very few 1957 cars were offered with quad headlights.
-Those few 1957 cars that were offered for sale with quad headlamps (such as the 1957 Cadillac Eldorado Brougham, 1957 Nash Ambassador, and 1957 Mercury) had to have alternate dual headlight front-ends to sell in states that prohibited quad headlamps.
+Of few 1957 cars that were offered for sale with quad headlamps (such as the 1957 Cadillac Eldorado Brougham, 1957 Nash Ambassador, and 1957 Mercury) many had alternate dual headlight front-ends to sell in states that prohibited quad headlamps.

 This changed in 1958, with quad headlamps becoming legal in all 48 states.
 Most manufacturers switched over to the new look almost immediately (Think back to how square headlights popped up almost overnight on every car when they first became legal in 1976).

 And then there was Lincoln.
-In 1958, they were the first (and only) manufacturer to nix both the side-by-side and stacked headlight arrangement, and instead lined up their headlights diagonally.
+In 1958, they were the first (and only) manufacturer to nix both the side-by-side and stacked headlight arrangement and instead lined up their headlights diagonally.
 I’m not really sure what the thought process was behind the canted headlights, but when you look at it in the context of the overall car, I think it is pretty obvious: Lincoln was trying to make a statement here.

 For 1959, perhaps realizing that they had gone a little overboard, Lincoln tried toning down the look just a little, integrating the canted headlights into the grille (eliminating the separate pods), and smoothing out the front and rear fenders a bit.

 1959 was also the year that Buick decided to stick their toe in the canted headlight waters.
 This would mark Buick’s (and GM’s, for that matter) only foray into canted headlights.
-A one year only entry, Buick returned to side-by-side headlights in 1960.
+A one-year-only entry, Buick returned to side-by-side headlights in 1960.

 By 1961, even Lincoln had switched over to the side-by-side headlight arrangement, leaving the canted headlights for dead, or so it seemed.
 This is where Chrysler picks up the look, and the Mopar folks went in on canted headlights in a big way in 1961.
 You’ve already seen the 1961 DeSoto, in the hero image at the top of this article.
 Above is the 1961 Chrysler.
 Note how even the turn signals are canted.